Aponogeton distachyos

 Use

-The recipe below is adapted from Ina Paarman's recipe for a superior stew.
+This recipe is adapted from Ina Paarman’s recipe for a superior stew.
 Waterblommetjies are usually available in the stores in the winter months.
 Only the flowers and buds are used.
 The quantities given below should be enough for 6 servings.

-1 kg mutton (flank, shin or shoulder), cubed; 2 T (30 ml) oil; 1 T (15 ml) butter; 1 t (5ml) seasoned salt, or salt, freshly ground black pepper and a pinch of sugar; 2 onions, chopped; 1 cup (250 ml) chicken stock or white wine or water; 1 T (15 ml) vinegar (or lemon juice or a handful of sorrel/suurings); 3 cloves of garlic, chopped (optional); a pinch of chilli powder or cayenne pepper (optional); 500 g waterblommetjies cleaned; 2 potatoes, diced; 2 T (30 ml) wine vinegar.
+1 kg mutton (flank, shin or shoulder), cubed; 2 tablespoon (30 ml) oil; 1 tablespoon (15 ml) butter; 1 teaspoon (5ml) seasoned salt, or salt, freshly ground black pepper and a pinch of sugar; 2 onions, chopped; 1 cup (250 ml) chicken stock or white wine or water; 1 tablespoon (15 ml) vinegar (or lemon juice or a handful of wild sorrel (suring); 3 cloves of garlic, chopped (optional); a pinch of chilli powder or cayenne pepper (optional); 500 g waterblommetjies cleaned; 2 potatoes, diced; 2 tablespoon (30 ml) wine vinegar.

 Traditional recipes are simpler and omit the garlic and chilli.
-They include suurings/local sorrel ( usually Oxalis pes caprae) or lemon juice in the place of the wine and vinegar, used above to sharpen the flavour.
+They include wild sorrel (suring), usually Oxalis pes caprae, or lemon juice in the place of the wine and vinegar, used above to sharpen the flavour.

 Growing Aponogeton distachyos